Sustainable Business Strategy: Analysis, Choice and Implementation

 Please note that this website is constantly work-in-progress.
-Chapter content is being updated daily and certain resources will not be available/complete until the end of the summer; for example, solutions to questions in the book.
-I am a sole author and full-time lecturer.
+Chapter content is being updated regularly – please visit regularly or subscribe.
+I am a sole author and full-time lecturer; hence I do not have sufficient time to update as much as I would like.
 Those in a similar position will understand the pressures of academic life and the diffusion of ideas.

 Follow me on Twitter @ClimateDaily1